Trader Joe's Recipes

 Trader Joe’s Eggplant Parmesan Ingredients

-• 28 ounces crushed tomatoes, preferably the fire-roasted variety
+• 28 ounces Crushed Tomatoes: Preferably the fire-roasted variety for a smokier flavor profile.

-• 2 ounces freshly grated Parmesan cheese (about 1 cup)
+• 2 ounces Parmesan Cheese: Freshly grated (about 1 cup).

 How To Make Trader Joe’s Eggplant Parmesan

-1. Roast the eggplant: Preheat the oven to 425°F. Slice the eggplants vertically into long slabs, about ¼- to ½-inch thick.
-Brush both sides of the eggplant slabs lightly with about ¼ cup of olive oil and arrange them in a single layer on two parchment-lined baking sheets.
-Sprinkle with salt and pepper and roast for 22 to 27 minutes, flipping the pans halfway through, until the eggplant is golden and tender.
+1. Roast the eggplant: Preheat the oven to 425°F (220°C).
+Line two baking sheets with parchment paper.
+Arrange the eggplant slabs in a single layer.
+Brush both sides lightly with about 1/4 cup of the olive oil.
+Season generously with salt and pepper.
+Roast for 22 to 27 minutes, flipping the pans halfway through, until the eggplant is golden brown and tender.

-3. Assemble the first layer: Spread about ¾ cup of the sauce in the bottom of a 9-inch square baking dish.
-Arrange one-third of the roasted eggplant slices over the sauce, then top with another ¾ cup of sauce and ¼ cup of mozzarella cheese.
+5. Assemble the base: Spread about 3/4 cup of the tomato sauce in the bottom of a 9-inch square baking dish.
+Arrange one-third of the roasted eggplant slices over the sauce.
+Top with another 3/4 cup of sauce and sprinkle with 1/4 cup of the mozzarella cheese.

-4. Continue layering: Arrange half of the remaining eggplant slices on top, followed by another ¾ cup of sauce and another ¼ cup of mozzarella cheese.
+6. Continue layering: Arrange half of the remaining eggplant slices on top.
+Cover with another 3/4 cup of sauce and another 1/4 cup of mozzarella cheese.

 Trader Joe's Eggplant Parmesan Recipe